Understanding car safety, and properly installing car seats, can help you avoid injuries sand save lives

 Never buy a used car seat from garage sales, flea markets, second-hand stores or online if you do not know the previous owner or the complete history of the seat and avoid borrowing one from someone you don’t know.
 A used car seat is unsafe if it has been in a crash or if it is missing parts, labels or instructions.
 A seat is also unsafe if the manufacturer has issued a safety recall and it has not been fixed.
 There is just no way to be sure that a used car seat is safe.

-How do I know if my child is in the car seat correctly and/or the right fit?
+How do I know if my child is in the car seat correctly and/or if it is the right fit?

 Follow these four steps: